bitcashorg/smartsale/contracts/smartevm/README.md

 ### Create auctions

-New auctions can be started with a hardhat script or via a safe app.
-The safe-app can be found here: [Auction-Starter](https://github.com/gnosis/ido-starter)
+New auctions can be started with a hardhat script or via a eosevm app.

 A new auction selling the token `0xc778417e063141139fce010982780140aa0cd5ab` for `0x5592EC0cfb4dbc12D3aB100b257153436a1f0FEa` can be started using the hardhat script like that:

 ```